The Company’s investment strategy focuses on acquisitions of direct and/or indirect interests in the agricultural and medicinal cannabis sectors.

-The Directors intend to seek to acquire a direct and/or an indirect interest in businesses involved in agriculture generally and the production, processing, logistics and distribution of agricultural produce.
+The Board intend to seek acquisitions of direct and/or indirect interests in businesses involved in agriculture generally and the production, processing, logistics and distribution of agricultural produce.

-The Company will initially focus on opportunities in Europe, Africa and the Middle East but will consider possible opportunities anywhere in the world.
+The Company will focus on opportunities in this sector in Europe, Africa and the Middle East, but will consider possible opportunities anywhere in the world.

 The Board intend to seek investments in companies, projects or products that are:

 - producing or supplying products derived from or related to cannabis (including, but not limited to, hemp and cannabidiol products); and/or

 - commercialising or marketing medicinal cannabis and its derivatives.